notbowen/ponger/README.md

 - [x] Add roles to user on reaction add
 - [x] Remove role from user on reaction remove
 - [ ] Create a channel with appropriate perms
+- [ ] Add a option to ping a role per announcement
 - [ ] Add polls to choose CTFs
 - [ ] Create a seperate testing bot